 MUSIC WORKSHOPSEnsembles - Instrumental - Singing - Percussion

 A wide variety of specialised music and dance workshops is on offer throughout each day.
 The only problem is figuring out which ones to do!
 Some of the workshops occur once during the camp and others are progressive.
 Once you are at the camp you can go to any of the workshops on offer.
-Schedules are given out upon arrival and are also available to download here – 2016 CAMP SCHEDULE.
+Schedules are given out upon arrival and are also available to download here – 2018 CAMP SCHEDULE (not available yet).
 Beginners are welcome and all levels of skill are catered for.

-Persian Ensemble - Cieavash Arean, Omid Rahimi & Arash Zanganeh - 3 x 1.5 hr sessions - OPEN LEVEL
+Persian Ensemble - Cieavash Arean - 3 sessions + 3 sessions with full cast of Arosak-e Sang-e Saboor - OPEN LEVEL

-Turkish Ensemble - Phil Carroll - 3 x 1.5 hour sessions - OPEN LEVEL - ALL INSTRUMENTS
+Turkish Ensemble - Phil Carroll - 3 sessions - OPEN LEVEL - ALL INSTRUMENTS

 Be part of a Turkish ensemble.
 Musical notation will be provided, or participants can play by ear.
 This group will be working towards a performance in the Camp Concert.
 Suited for all instruments and skill levels and percussionists are welcome and needed too!